ninjamode/ninjamode.github.io/content/authors/julian/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: I studied medical engineering (Bachelor and Master) at FAU Erlangen and finished my PhD at TU Dresden and TH Nürnberg.
-My research interests include HCI and connections to AI, especially VR and AR as well as interdisciplinary applications...
+My research interests include HCI and connections to AI, especially VR and AR as well as interdisciplinary applications.

 interests:
   - Virtual & Augmented Reality